silvxlabs/quicfire-tools/docs/how-to-guides.md

     ring_width = 10
 )

-# Next, assign it to the ignition_type attribute of the quic_fire InputFile
+# Next, assign it to the ignition attribute of the quic_fire InputFile
-simulation.quic_fire.ignition_type
+simulation.quic_fire.ignition
 ```

 Please see [igntions](reference.md#quicfire_tools.ignitions) for a full list of ignition patterns.